 The story begins with my neighbor Dean Pfundstein in his driveway unloading an acetylene tank (for welding) out of the back of his pick-up truck.
 As he sat the tank down, he heard a strange sound.
 Suspicious of the sound, he quickly inspected the exterior of the tank and noticed a small spot beginning to grow on the side.
-Seeing that the tank was obviously defective, he quickly put the sprinkler on it and yelled at some nearby kids to "Get the Hell out of here now!"
+Seeing that the tank was obviously defective, he quickly put the sprinkler on it and yelled at a neighborhood kid, Rick Davis, to "Get the Hell out of here!"
 He then ran up the long driveway into the garage and through the doorway into his kitchen.
 No sooner had he entered the kitchen, than the solid wood door behind him was blown off its hinges pushing him towards the adjoining front room which was bright orange from the blast.
 Dean described that moment as floating through the air in slow motion, with shards of glass from the windows dancing out in front of him.
 He didn't suffer any cuts from the glass, though the back of his legs were burned.
-When the tank exploded sending shock waves and shattering nearby windows, it sent a fireball into the garage igniting the structure internally damaging the garage, kitchen, and living room.
+When the tank exploded sending shock waves and shattering nearby windows, it sent a fireball into the garage igniting the structure internally.
+The garage, kitchen, and living room were all damaged by fire.
 The acetylene tank itself hit Dean's truck and careened off of my father's 1959 356 A model Porsche that was in the driveway awaiting restoration.
 The top portion of the tank was later found lodged in a tree the next block over.

 Through the Roof!